 \subsubsection{Special input tokens and embeddings}

-Special tokens need to be appended to the input before entering the VL transformer model in order to indicate the different modalities, as well as the start and sometimes the end of the sequence.
+Special tokens need to be appended to the input before entering the VL transformer model in order to discern between different modalities, as well as the start and sometimes the end of the sequence.
 An input embedding is formed by combining text representation, visual representation, special tokens and other embedding information to guide training.
 Despite different VL transformers following slightly different strategies regarding input representation, the main constituents are analyzed below.
 Figure \ref{fig:input} provides a general overview of the input tokens and embeddings.

 The \textbf{input token} denoted as [CLS] is a \textit{special classification} token that defines the start of the input sequence.
 Linguistic information from text \textit{T} is appended after the [CLS] token.
-Usually wordpiece \cite{wordpiece} tokenizer, a sub-word based tokenizer framework, transforms words into tokens.
+Usually WordPiece \cite{wordpiece} tokenizer, a sub-word based tokenizer framework, transforms words into tokens.
 Afterwards, a numerical format of tokens is obtained by assigning a unique embedding per subword token so that it can be further processed.
-The text embedding will then be $w = {w_1, w_2, ..., w_n} \in \mathbb{R}^d$, where $n$ corresponds to the textual sequence length and $d$ is the embedding dimension.
+The \textbf{text embedding} will then be $w = {w_1, w_2, ..., w_n} \in \mathbb{R}^d$, where $n$ corresponds to the textual sequence length and $d$ is the embedding dimension.
 A \textbf{segment token} [SEP] is appended after $w$ to separate different modalities.
 Following the separator [SEP], a \textbf{visual token} [IMG] indicates the visual modality \textit{I}.
-There are different usages of [IMG], either indicating the start of visual features $v$ or acting as masks that indicate the positioning of visual elements for the token embedding.
-Some architectures may even discard [IMG] token.
+There are different usages of [IMG], either marking the start of visual features $v$, or multiple [IMG] instances acting as masks that locate the existence of visual elements within the \textbf{token embedding}.
+Some architectures may even discard [IMG] tokens.
 A flattened visual feature vector is extracted as a result of the chosen visual encoder, denoted as $v = {v_1, v_2, ..., v_k} \in \mathbb{R}^d$, where $k$ is the number of visual features and $d$ the embedding dimension.
 The \textbf{end token} [END] marks the end of the sequence.
 Many VL transformers ommit [END] token.